 - Repeat with other acidic or basic household items in other cups.
 Try to guess what color the solution will be before dropping an ice cube in!

-I was shocked at how fast the colors changed and how delightfully beautiful the colors were!
+I was shocked at how fast the colors of our cabbage indicator changed and how delightfully beautiful the colors were!
 My three-year-old daughter was excited because the solutions turned into her three favorite colors: pink, purple, and blue.

-This experiment can be found in 50 Science Things to Make & Do, along with several other hands-on and kid-friendly science activities.
+This cabbage juice indicator experiment can be found in 50 Science Things to Make & Do, along with several other hands-on and kid-friendly science activities.

 Red Cabbage pH Indicator: How it Works